Living a healthy Keto lifestyle isn’t just about cutting carbs and eating fat. It’s also about maintaining strength and muscle.

 - Another study found that a Keto diet increased IGF-1 (another growth factor) in skeletal muscle vs. a high-carb western diet.[*]

-But if pure gains aren’t your #1 goal, you can certainly add or maintain muscle on a Keto diet.
+But if pure muscle gains aren’t your #1 goal, you can certainly add or maintain muscle on a Keto diet.
 Just remember that you need a caloric surplus, plenty of protein, and a strength training program.
 Without these three elements, it will be difficult to gain lean mass on Keto.

 How To Build Strength On Keto